tonyjzhou/stock/README.md

 ## What?

 ### Todo
+1. Enable extracting data with the name of a company from https://www.barrons.com/market-data/stocks/new-fifty-two-week-highs-lows
+2. Enable comparisons of multiple data sources: Yahoo Finance, https://www.macrotrends.net/ , https://www.barrons.com/
+3. Add a comparison between similar stocks in Strong business tester
+4. Make it a web application
+5. When storing a company's symbol and the current datetime in the database, you could also store the results of the checks.
+This way, if you need to check a company's data again later, you can just query the database instead of having to fetch and process the data again.
-* Use multithreading or asynchronous programming to fetch and process data for multiple companies concurrently.
+6. Use multithreading or asynchronous programming to fetch and process data for multiple companies concurrently.
 This would be especially beneficial if the list of companies is large, as the program would not need to wait for each company's data to be fetched and processed before moving on to the next one.
-* When storing a company's symbol and the current datetime in the database, you could also store the results of the checks.
-This way, if you need to check a company's data again later, you can just query the database instead of having to fetch and process the data again.
-* Add a comparison between similar stocks in Strong business tester
-* Develop a guru stock idea notebook
-* Make it a web application

 ### Done
+* ~~Develop a guru stock idea notebook~~
 * ~~Introduce a verbose option so that we only output those stock symbols with a strong business~~
 * ~~Keep track of the list of companies that have already been processed in the past 12 months~~
     * ~~Create a stateful design~~